ganeshkbhat/issyntax/README.md

 # issyntax
-check if a item is a syntax in the javascript environment using issyntax using the isKeyword function.
-Checks for most inbuilt functions and lexical grammer keywords in javascript environment
+check and validate if a item is a syntax in the javascript environment using issyntax using the `isKeyword` function.
+Checks and validates for most `inbuilt functions and lexical grammer keywords` in javascript environment.

+Alternatively, you can use `isLanguageKeyword` to check for `java`, `js`, `js.browser`, `rust` syntaxes using predefined list of keywords.
+However, `presence of keywords for a specific version will not be validated for other languages` as javascript.

 Demos can be found in the folder [demos](https://github.com/ganeshkbhat/issyntax/tree/main/demos)

 #### USAGE: isKeyword